People of I-LABS: Denise Padden

 I-LABSMedia Coverage, Research

-I-LABS research continues to explore gender stereotypes.
-Recent findings suggest that gender stereotypes can be reversed through experience.
 I-LABS researchers Sapna Cheryan, Allison Master, and Andrew Meltzoff looked specifically at the stereotype that STEM (Science, Technology, Engineering, and Math) are for boys, not girls.
 They asked 6-year-olds to report who is better at robotics, programming, math, and science.
-The majority … Read More
+The majority of children said that boys are better at robotics and programming.
+To further test this stereotype, the researchers … Read More